Lyneham Primary School

 • Cognition and Learning – Moderate learning difficulties; Specific learning difficulties - dyslexia, dyspraxia, Prader-Willi Syndrome.

-• Sensory, Medical and Physical – visual impairment, hearing impairment, sensory processing difficulties, Epilepsy, Friedreich’s Ataxia.
+• Sensory, Medical and Physical – visual impairment, hearing impairment, sensory processing difficulties, Epilepsy, Cerebral Palsy.

-• Communication and Interaction – Autistic Spectrum Condition, Asperger’s Syndrome, speech and language difficulties.
+• Communication and Interaction – Autistic Spectrum Condition, Attention Deficit Hyperactivity Disorder, speech and language difficulties.

-• Social, Emotional and Mental Health – anxiety, low self-esteem, anger, attention deficit hyperactivity disorder, oppositional defiant disorder.
+• Social, Emotional and Mental Health – anxiety, low self-esteem, anger, oppositional defiant disorder.

 1. What are our policies with regard to the identification and assessment of children with SEN?